bpakpoue/udacityv2/README.md

 Udacity Github project

 ### Description
-Describe what your project is about and what it does
+this project is a requirement for the data science udacity program

 ### Files used
 Include the files used